-If the employee loses their Swedish sickness benefit, the employer must pay a supplementary premium to AGS in order for this insurance to compensate for the loss.
-If the person loses general state and survivors' pension, the employer must pay supplementary premiums for general state and survivors' pension contributions on the employee's salary up to 7.5 income base amounts to SAF-LO Collective Pension.
+If the employee loses Swedish sickness benefit, the employer must pay a supplementary premium to AGS in order for this insurance to compensate for the loss.
+If the person loses national public pension and survivors' pension, the employer must pay supplementary premiums for national public pension and survivors' pension contributions on the employee's salary up to 7.5 IBB to Collective Pension.
 Supplementary premiums are covered by the same provisions that apply to the regular occupational pension.
 For a person working in an EU/EEA member state or in another country with which Sweden has entered into a social insurance convention, the compensation does not apply to the loss of general retirement and survivors' pension.

-MEDICAL EXPENSES INSURANCE
+MEDICAL EXPENSES INSURANCE (LFU)

-For agreement area Confederation of Swedish Enterprise-LO, there is a recommendation from the Confederation that employers who have employees who are working abroad should take out special medical expenses insurance for them.
+For agreement area Confederation of Swedish Enterprise and the Swedish Trade Union Confederation (Svenskt Näringsliv-LO), there is a recommendation from the Confederation of Swedish Enterprise (Svenskt Näringsliv) that employers who have employees who are working abroad should take out special medical expenses insurance for them.

-The medical expenses insurance (LFU) can provide the employee with compensation for
+The medical expenses insurance can provide the employee with compensation for

 - reasonable costs connected with medical and hospital care, travel costs, transport home and the return journey

 - emergency dental care

-- maternity care and childbirth.
+- ▶ maternity care and childbirth.

-If the company and the blue collar worker have reached agreement that the employee's family will accompany the person during their service abroad, these individuals can also be covered by the medical expenses insurance.
+If the employer and the blue collar worker have reached agreement that the employee's family will accompany the person during their service abroad, these individuals can also be covered by the medical expenses insurance.
 Here, family refers to the employee's spouse, cohabitant and child(ren).